Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-43-scars-both-old-new.md

 "So you’re saying you have no *real* plan, nor even a strong idea on how to form one," Bill summarized.

-"…No. I think…Cynosure was hoping your species might help."
+"...No.
+I think...
+Cynosure was hoping your species might help."

 Bill gave him a long and unreadable look.
 "Let’s be certain I understood you correctly," he said.
-"You think that your leader’s plan is to get your enemy, whom you have made a concerted and credible attempt to exterminate… to help you?"
+"You think that your leader’s plan is to get your enemy, whom you have made a concerted and credible attempt to exterminate... to help you?"

 "We were hoping you would have *alternatives,"* Cytosis clarified.
 "If there is a way for our two species to coexist, the Cabal wishes to know."

 "After all you’ve done?"

 "All we did, we did because we saw no other option.
-Now… You have us on the back foot.
+Now...
+You have us on the back foot.
 Our estimated likelihood of victory keeps declining, especially in light of your victory here on Gao...
 I presume we *are* still on Gao, yes?"

 Bill said nothing.
 Cytosis hadn’t expected him to.

 He nodded and continued.
 "Uncertainty equals defeat.
-If we must continue to be at war with Humanity then we’ll fight… but we would be foolish not to at least *attempt* to find an alternative, don’t you think?
+If we must continue to be at war with Humanity then we’ll fight... but we would be foolish not to at least *attempt* to find an alternative, don’t you think?
 Our mandate has always been to take the most parsimonious course in pursuit of indefinitely preserving the Hegemony."

 "And what about justice for the dead?"
 Bill asked.